SREENA710/Data-Analysis/README.md

 3. Country-Specific Analysis: Highlight top countries producing content and their distribution between movies and TV shows.
 4. Performance Metrics: Queries provide percentages, cumulative counts, and averages for enhanced data comprehension.
 These queries showcase SQL capabilities for handling real-world datasets, offering value to anyone exploring data analytics or Netflix content trends.

+## Dataset
+The dataset is taken from kaggle.

+# Schemas